askn37/askn37.github.io/product/UPDI4AVR/3_Oparation_en.md

 If you rewrite the LOCK_BITS area to a non-standard value (apart from rewriting FUSE), UPDI control will remain enabled, You can prohibit reading and writing the memory of the target AVR device.
-This prevents data extraction from flash or his EEPROM area Can be used for proprietary purposes.
+This prevents data extraction from flash or EEPROM areas.
+Can be used for proprietary purposes.

 > Intentionally locking the device does not prevent memory reading and writing via the Bootloader.